How to Avoid Copyright Infringement When Using Infoquest News Content

 1.2) Sharing the hyperlink together with displaying no more than 200 characters of the news content is allowed without the need to obtain permission.

-1.3) Using InfoQuest’s RSS Feed to read the full version of the news article is permissible without the need to obtain permission.
+1.3) Using Infoquest news agency’s RSS feed to read the full version of the news article is permissible without the need to obtain permission.

-Individuals intending to share content produced by InfoQuest—either wholly or in part— can publicly share the content on social media platforms or private groups.
-The shared content must contain the attribution “From: InfoQuest Limited”.
+Individuals intending to share content produced by Infoquest news agency—either wholly or in part— can publicly share the content on social media platforms or private groups.
+The shared content must contain the attribution “Source: Infoquest news agency ”.
 A maximum of 5 articles can be shared per day without the need to obtain permission.

-People working in media, including influencers, are urged to contact InfoQuest Limited to enquire about the permission and restrictions for using InfoQuest news content, as well as the terms for a media partnership agreement.
+People working in media, including influencers, are urged to contact Dataxet Limited to enquire about the permission and restrictions for using Infoquest news content, as well as the terms for a media partnership agreement.

-Those interested in the commercial use of content produced by InfoQuest Limited are urged to contact InfoQuest Limited to enquire about permission and restrictions.
-InfoQuest Limited will review the request on a case-by-case basis.
+Those interested in the commercial use of content produced by Infoquest news agency are urged to contact Dataxet Limited to enquire about permission and restrictions.
+Dataxet Limited will review the request on a case-by-case basis.

 2. Press releases distributed on ThaiPR.NET and ryt9.com can be used freely without the need to obtain permission.

-*InfoQuest Limited reserves the right to change or modify these terms accordingly at the company’s discretion.
+*Dataxet Limited reserves the right to change or modify these terms accordingly at the company’s discretion, without prior notice.